 Understanding Your Costs

-Truly understanding the costs of patient care at an individual case level is not as easy as an outsider to healthcare might think.
+Truly understanding the costs of patient care at an individual case level isn’t as easy as an outsider to healthcare might think.
 Hospitals are complicated business environments that are able to provide an extraordinarily large range of services.
 The number of conditions treated and the uniqueness of each patient’s care make accurately accounting for the cost of patient care at the patient encounter level a difficult task.
-Timely, detailed, accurate cost-accounting data is a key component of the data foundation all hospital systems must have to support value improvement work.
-Hospital systems must invest in sophisticated cost accounting systems/ processes that provide accurate, “believable” encounter-level cost data that will support the value work.
-Relying on generalized costing data that is driven largely by cost-to-charge ratios or work Relative Value Units (wRVU) simply won’t provide the detail necessary to understand costs and drive change.
+Timely, detailed, accurate cost-accounting data is a key component of the data foundation and all hospital systems must have to support value improvement work.
+Hospital systems must invest in sophisticated cost accounting systems/processes that provide accurate, “believable” encounter-level cost data that will support the value work.
+Relying on generalized costing data that is driven largely by cost-to-charge ratios or work relative value units (wRVU) simply won’t provide the detail necessary to understand costs and drive change.
 All costing data is not created equal.
 Engaging busy physicians, clinicians and administrators in understanding true patient care costs will require investment in high quality costing data that provides transparency to actual clinical costs.

 Developing the Metrics